 Land at Stockwood Way, F arnham (Parcel B) Sustainability Objective Score Commentary 1.
 Homes ++ Development would create new homes.
-2. Landscape /open space Although the landscape is of low quality and sensitivity, development of this greenfield site would have a significant negative impact on the coalescence of Farnham and Aldershot.
-Employment/centres 0 No predicted impact.
+2. Landscape /open space The landscape is of medium value and sensitivity and development of this greenfield site would have a significant negative impact on the coalescence of Farnham and Aldershot.
+3. Employment/centres 0 No predicted impact.
 4. Transport/Air Quality - This location has moderate access to shops, services, schools and bus services.
 The site lies outside the AQMA.
 Housing development in this edge of town location would be likely to increase the number of motorised trips which would have a negative impact on air quality and traffic congestion.
-5. Amenities - The site has only moderate access to local shops and services and public transport.
+5. Amenities ?
+The site has only moderate access to local shops and services and public transport.
 The site adjoins school playing fields which may have public access.
 6. Biodiversity 0 The site is within 5km of the Thames Basin Heaths SPA.
 The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
 No other biodiversity designations apply to the site, but development would involve a loss of trees.
-7. Character - Development in this gap between Badshot Lea and Aldershot would harm the identity and character of this part of Badshot Lea.
+7. Character - Development in this gap would harm the character of this part of Badshot Lea and adversely affect the separate identities of Farnham and Aldershot.
 8. Water Resources - New housing will increase demand for water and reduce natural drainage.
 There are surface water features on the site which would have to be protected.
 9. Flooding - The site is Flood Zone 2 and 3, of moderate to high risk of flooding.
 Development of the site would reduce vegetation and natural drainage and may affect water courses.
 10. Energy efficiency - Development would increase demand for energy in the houses and for transport.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 The development would be likely to reduce vegetation and greenspace, reducing natural drainage.
-12. Heritage 0 The site is not within a Conservation Area and does not affect the setting of the Conservation Area' Listed Buildings or Buildings of Local Merit. of for housing development is expected to have a resources, flooding, energy efficiency and climate change.
-All other impacts are uncertain or not significant.
+12. Heritage 0 The site is not within a Conservation Area and does not affect the setting of the Conservation Area' Listed Buildings or Buildings of Local Merit.

 Summary: A policy allocating this site for housing development is expected to have a significant positive impact on homes and a significant negative impact on landscape/open space.
-Minor negative impacts would be likely on transport, amenities, character, water
+Minor negative impacts would be likely on transport, character, water resources, flooding, energy efficiency and climate change.
+All other impacts are uncertain or not significant.